soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 > Note: when I first wrote this function, it was specialized to work only on `readFile`,
 > take specifically `[FilePath]` and return `IO [(FilePath, Either String String)]`.
 > But after running into other use cases where I could use it (`writeFiles` and `copyFiles`)
-> I refactored out the `action`, the input type and the return type.
+> I refactored out the `action`, the input type, and the return type.

-This function uses exceptions to catch any error that might be thrown, and encodes both the failure and success cases in the type system using `Either`, delaying the handling of exceptions to the function caller while making sure it won't be forgotten!
+This function uses exceptions to catch any error that might be thrown and encodes both the failure and success cases in the type system using `Either`, delaying the handling of exceptions to the function caller while making sure it won't be forgotten!